FDUK/fduk.github.io/Publications.md

 They include:

+"It is to a great extent, a new book”: Josiah Henson, John Lobb, and the challenges of white editorship of Black texts."
+Atlantic Studies, (2021)

+"Frederick Douglass in the British Isles."
+(Chapter in 'Frederick Douglass in Context, Cambridge University Press, 2021).

-1) 'Death or Liberty': Henry Box Brown 'Personificating Himself in Edward Gascoigne Burton's The Fugitive Free and The Nubian Captive' (Journal of American Studies, 2021)
+"'Death or Liberty': Henry Box Brown 'Personificating Himself in Edward Gascoigne Burton's The Fugitive Free and The Nubian Captive' (Journal of American Studies, 2021)

-2) ‘I shall speak out against this and other evils’: African American activism in the British Isles 1865–1903 (Slavery & Abolition, 2020)
+"I shall speak out against this and other evils’: African American activism in the British Isles 1865–1903" (Slavery & Abolition, 2020)

-3) 'Monstrous Perversions and Lying Inventions: Moses Roper's Performative Resistance to the Transatlantic Imagination of American Slavery' (Chapter in 'Violence from Slavery to #BlackLivesMatter' 2019)
+"Monstrous Perversions and Lying Inventions: Moses Roper's Performative Resistance to the Transatlantic Imagination of American Slavery" (Chapter in 'Violence from Slavery to #BlackLivesMatter' 2019)

-4) "My Name is Not Tom': Josiah Henson's Fight to Reclaim His Identity in Britain 1876-1877 (Chapter in 'Memory and Postcolonial Studies', 2019)
+"My Name is Not Tom': Josiah Henson's Fight to Reclaim His Identity in Britain 1876-1877 (Chapter in 'Memory and Postcolonial Studies', 2019)

-5) 'With almost electric speed: mapping African American abolitionists in Britain and Ireland 1838 1847' (Slavery & Abolition, 2018)
+"With almost electric speed: mapping African American abolitionists in Britain and Ireland 1838 1847" (Slavery & Abolition, 2018)

-6) "It is all a Thing of the Past": An Interview with Frederick Douglass, 1886' (African American Review, 2018)
+"It is all a Thing of the Past": An Interview with Frederick Douglass, 1886' (African American Review, 2018)

-7) "A Negro Hercules: Frederick Douglass in Britain" (Journal of Celebrity Studies, 2016).
+"A Negro Hercules: Frederick Douglass in Britain" (Journal of Celebrity Studies, 2016).